Elbandi/transmission-remote-dotnet/README.txt

 ﻿ABOUT
 ----------------------------

-transmission-remote-dotnet is a feature rich client to transmission-daemon, allowing you to remotely control your Transmission bittorrent client.
-The user interface is inspired by uTorrent, and its aim is to make using a remote machine for torrents as convenient as a local machine.
+transmission-remote-dotnet is a Windows remote client to the RPC interface of transmission-daemon, which is part of the Transmission BitTorrent client.
+The application is quite like µTorrent in appearance and currently supports almost all the RPC specification.

 FEATURES
 ----------------------------